minasaeday14/Capstone-2/README.md

 - Store-level analysis identified a small group of top-performing stores that contributed strongly to territory revenue.
 - Rewards customer analysis highlighted high-value customers in each territory who could be targeted through loyalty and retention marketing.
 - Based on the analysis, the strongest opportunity for next-quarter marketing focus is in Erbayne Middleton’s territory, especially in the high-revenue categories of Technology & Accessories and Textbooks.
+## Recommendation

+Based on the analysis, the strongest opportunity for next-quarter marketing focus is in Erbayne Middleton’s territory.
+Shruti Reddy’s territory consistently outperformed it in monthly revenue and category performance, so it can serve as a benchmark for stronger results.

+Marketing efforts should focus especially on the high-revenue categories of Technology & Accessories and Textbooks, since these categories generated the most revenue in both territories.
+Targeted promotions, category-focused campaigns, and loyalty outreach to high-value rewards customers could help strengthen sales performance in the Maine territory.

+## Video Recording

+Video link:

+## Bonus Analysis

+A separate bonus notebook is included with additional appendix questions covering filtering, aggregation, grouping, and trend analysis.